boert/Z1013-mist/README.md

   solution: switch to alphanumeric mode with *A*

-- top two pixel lines are not shown,

-  solution: use your illusion to complete the chars

 - dowmload to memory work not with clock frequncy below 3 MHz,

   solution: use 4 MHz core frequency